nithishkumar-dev-10/acm-week1-2-tasks/transreliant/README.md

 ## 🎯 Problem Statement

-Public transport systems have uncertainty in ticket confirmations and delays.
-Users lack a data-driven reliability metric before planning journeys.
-TransReliant solves this by providing predictive reliability insights.
+Indian Railways passengers often face uncertainty in ticket confirmations and waitlist outcomes before planning their journeys.
+TransReliant addresses this challenge by providing data-driven predictions for ticket confirmation reliability and estimated waitlist severity, enabling passengers to make more informed travel decisions.

 ---